Free Tool

 Calculation assumes a uniform flat sheet of carbon steel and standard theoretical density.
 Real weight may vary with composition, tolerances and cut-outs.

-Based on volume and standard material densities.
+Based on geometric formulas and standard material densities.

 1